Why share the humbling realizations I’ve come to during college?

-For example, many of my friends were up late, it’s because they were on Xbox or doing something otherwise leisurely.
+For example, many of my friends were up late, because they were on Xbox or doing something otherwise leisurely.
 In contrast, I was up late almost every night finishing the things that I had to do for the next day.

 Even this semester, I still don’t like finishing 4 hours of back-to-back classes just to continue doing homework for a few hours after.

 I had come to this humbling realization before I even started going to college, but after I started I didn’t think about it often (at first).
 But just a few semesters of Economics courses later, the cost of college was on my mind frequently.

 Even if you have a great scholarship and your whole time in college only requires you to go $20,000 into student debt– chances are, you’ve never generated $20,000 in your life.
 Isn’t that scary?
 Forking-out money in amounts that you have no-way of knowing you’ll be able to make back?
-Isn’t that humbling?

 But still, a majority of high school graduates go to college– and a lot of them without giving a second thought to the idea that their student debt could follow them all the way to the grave.

 If I’ve sparked your interest about the student debt crisis… maybe you want to read more about it here

 Being a senior, I don’t have a lot of schooling left to look forward to.
 Of course, maybe I’m in for more than I think this year, but probably not.

 I STILL haven’t learned everything that I anticipated I would learn in college.
 There’s still a load of real-world experience to be had, but I expected I would know more than I do.

 Surely, majors in other areas think the same thing.
 Does someone with an engineering degree feel like they can design a suspension bridge once they graduate?
 Can a newly-graduated chemist formulate a useful product?

-5. This time next year, I’ll either be happily employed, or I won’t be.
+5. This Time Next Year, I’ll Either Be Happily employed, or I won’t Be

 This is the most recent of the humbling realizations I’ve come to during college.
 In fact, this one gave me the idea for this whole topic.
-The nearer I get to the end of my college experience, the more I become worried about what the actual results will be.
+The nearer I get to the end of my college experience, the more I’ve become worried about what the actual results will be.

 I was sitting in my dorm thinking about the future as I often do, and then I realized the “future” that I have spent a long time thinking about is so close that I can hardly call it the future anymore.
 This time next year I’ll either be happily employed, or I won’t be.